rohankumar586/Fashion_Model_Agency_Optimization/README.md

 - **Model Performance**: Our model adeptly assigns models to jobs, maintaining a balance between agency profit and model compensation, while adhering to CO2 emission restrictions.
 - **CO2 Emissions Sensitivity Analysis**: The analysis indicated a significant change in model-job assignments with varying CO2 emission weights, with a preference for local assignments to reduce emissions at higher weights.

+## Acknowledgments
+- This project was a part of a course at McGill University.
+Special thanks to the course instructors and fellow students for their support and guidance.